 Which Dr. Sheth’s Sunscreen Should I Choose?

-To conclude, all three sunscreens from Dr. Sheth’s have a promising formula and will cater to the needs of different skin types.
+To conclude, all four sunscreens from Dr. Sheth’s have a promising formula and will cater to the needs of different skin types.
 As I am personally a fan of a more natural dewy finish, my current favorite from the lot is their Haldi and Hyaluronic Acid sunscreen.
 But if you prefer a matte finish, you can choose their Centella and Niacinamide Sunscreen, or for a more moisturising texture, go for the Ceramide and Vitamin C Sunscreen.
+On the other hand, if you prefer physical filters and are looking for water resistance, then their new Mineral Sunscreen might be best for you.

 So, I hope that you found this comparison of Dr. Sheth’s sunscreens helpful.
 Which one of these would you pick?
 Tell me in the comments!